MEgooneh/MafiaGPT/README.md

 # MafiaGPT

-## Recorded games
-There is some recorded games as sample in Sample folder as log file and in the github pages as markdown : [link](https://megooneh.github.io/MafiaGPT/Samples/1/)

-## Intro

 a program that moderate a [Mafia(Werewolf)](https://en.wikipedia.org/wiki/Mafia_(party_game)) game with 7 players between GPT models.

 to see communication, team work and social/logical abilities of GPT model.(it is fun and educational)